vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## Can I install Sober on Windows Subsystem for Linux?
-In all due respect, we would rather have you use what's already given to you instead of attempting extra hurdles to make a graphical program work on WSL.
+With all due respect, we would rather have you use the offical Windows client instead of going the extra hurdles of trying to make this work.

+We're not gonna stop you from trying, and we really don't support this method, but it really would be much more easier for you to just use the official client.